-The proposed activity is authorized by Department of the Army Nationwide Permit (NWP) No. 14 (copy enclosed), provided that the conditions therein are met.
+The proposed activities are authorized by Department of the Army Nationwide Permit (NWP) No. 14 (copy enclosed), provided that the General Conditions therein and the Special Conditions below are met, and you obtain the required individual WQC from the ADEQ.
+For your convenience, we have highlighted the General Conditions of the NWP that are the most pertinent to your project.
 You should become familiar with the conditions and maintain a copy of the permit at the worksite for ready reference.
-If changes are proposed in the design or location of the facilities, you should submit revised plans to this office for approval before construction of the change begins.
+If changes are proposed in the design or location of the project, you should submit revised plans to this office for approval before construction of the change begins.